GluuFederation/docs-de-prod/3.0.0/sources/index.md

-# The Gluu Server DE project has been paused indefinitely.
+# The Gluu Server DE project has been end of lifed.

 To cluster the Gluu server, you can use our [cluster manager](https://gluu.org/docs/cm) software.